nobody-famous/alive/README.md

 * `common_lisp.comment`: Comments
 * `common_lisp.error`: Errors

+## Commands

+### Select S-Expression
+Selects the surrounding top level expression for the current cursor position.

 ## Known Issues

 Code completion only shows built-in words, it doesn't add variables and whatnot from the code, yet.